ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 7th.
 Preter thy County Paper to any other, sub­
 scribe immediately for it, and pay in advance;
 and it shall be,wel{ with thee and thy little ones.
 A BEAvY Carrtar.
-The amount of ie i
+The amount of ie in
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:nhd:batch_nhd_isolation_ver01:data:sn84022931:00542868314:1838033101:0257/pct:80.034958,81.353768,15.167994,13.083582/!600,600/0/default.jpg"/>
 </td>